apigee/apigee-partner-se-bootcamp/resources/baas-hospitality-loader/README.md

 * loader.js - loads data into usergrid
 * deleteAllItems.js -deletes the data from a collection when you are finished with it.

-In particular, thee tools are handy for loading the hospitality data into any Usergrid organization and application.
+In particular, these tools are handy for loading the hospitality data into any Usergrid organization and application.
+They could also be used for other data and other collections.